-Type I diabetes can have serious consequences for the health of the patient and is as yet incurable.
-Serious hypo's or hypers (more about those read here) can be life-threatening at short notice.
-Having a high blood sugar level for years on end can also lead to serious complications.
-Therefore, it is very important to strive for preserving good health and avoiding complications.
-Certainly in children and young adults, who have a whole life ahead of them.
-It is therefore useful to dwell on the complications that can occur with type I diabetes.
+Type 1 diabetes can have serious health consequences and cannot (yet) be cured.
+Severe hypo's or hypers can be life threatening in the short term.
+Having too high a blood sugar for years can lead to very serious complications.
+So it is very important to commit to maintaining good health and preventing complications.
+Especially in children and young adults, who have a whole life ahead of them.
+But also in our adult patients, the emphasis is on optimal diabetes regulation.

-Having a too high glucose level for years on end leads to accelerated ageing of the blood vessels.
-They constrict, because fat in the blood sticks to the walls.
-The blood flow deteriorates, which means that the organs get less blood and therefore less oxygen.
-The eyes (retina), kidneys and nerves have most to suffer from this, because they are most dependent on a good blood flow of the smaller vessels.
+Glucose levels that are too high for years accelerate the aging of blood vessels.
+They then narrow, as fats in the blood stick to the walls.
+The blood flow deteriorates, so that the organs receive less blood and thus less oxygen.
+The eyes (the retina), kidneys and nerves suffer the most from this, because they are most dependent on a good blood flow from the small vessels.

 Below are the complications that you are regularly screened for.
 Your eyes are checked annually (after you have had type 1 diabetes for five years), your urine is checked for the presence of proteins, and we measure your blood pressure at every visit.

 One in three current adults with type 1 diabetes eventually develops the disease nephropathy, which slowly attacks the kidneys.
 Eventually, this can lead to kidney failure.

 More than one in five adults will experience neuropathy, impairment of the nerves.
 These people experience decreased sensation, weakness and sometimes pain in legs and arms.
 Other symptoms include tingling, sweating, and reduced balance.
 Getting plenty of exercise helps prevent neuropathy.